-When it comes to Asian architecture, one of the most distinct and recognizable is Thailand architecture.
-With design elements and details that reflect the country’s culture and traditional beliefs, homes and buildings represent Thailand’s rich cultural legacy.
+When it comes to Asian architecture, one of the most distinct and recognizable is Thai architecture.
+With design elements and details that reflect the country’s culture and traditional beliefs, Thai homes and buildings represent its rich cultural legacy.

 The 3 Ancient Principles